RSS

 In 1907 he came to the Bolshoi Theater, at the same time he began performing as a theater artist at the Zimin Private Opera (he designed the performances Carmen, Demon, Snow Maiden, Enchantress, Life for the Tsar).

-In 1913-14 he designed opera performances of the Russian seasons in Paris (Khovanshchina) and London (May Night).
+In 1913-14 he designed opera performances of Russian seasons in the entreprise of Sergei Diaghilev in Paris (Khovanshchina) and London (May Night).

 Since 1921 - head of the production part of the Bolshoi Theater.
 In 1927-29 and 1947-53, the chief artist of Bolshoi.